Day, Swing and Hybrid Trading Systems Workshops - Quarter 3 With Ken Long

 If price has moved far enough in one direction that I can put a stop in place that if it's hit I'm still in the money, now it's a science project.
 I have an exit strategy and a way to manage that trade.
 The science project is to see what happens if I follow my rules.
 My existential angst is removed.

 To manage that trade with rules and gather that evidence as a science project and use that to allocate money -- it becomes a science project and management project.
 Then I can use assessment and learning to find the justified level of risk to place on an individual trade.
 Then to manage my emotional state and pay close attention to the things I think I am learning.
-What's the evidence for having confidence to trade at a certain level?
+What's the evidence for having the confidence to trade at a certain level?
 That's part of the learning system that helps me manage the systems I am using to trade.

 I want to conclude this portion by saying that it's unfolding and flowering into a core system, swing systems, and day systems.
 Then core strategies, swing strategies, and day strategies.
 Then a capstone of a hybrid strategy that looks to synthesize or integrate the performance of those different approaches that uses a meta-system to guide my decision making.
 That's where I am right now.